Darren Sawatzky

-Darren Sawatzky (born February 22, 1973, in Seattle, Washington) is an American soccer coach and former player who is currently the head coach of the Richmond Kickers in USL League One.
+Darren Sawatzky (born February 22, 1973) is an American soccer coach and former player who is currently the head coach of Sporting Cascades FC, an upcoming expansion club in USL League One.

 He spent four seasons in Major League Soccer, one season in the Major Indoor Soccer League, one in USISL and five in the United Soccer Leagues.

 He currently holds several coaching positions at the high school, collegiate and professional levels and was the Director of Youth Development for Seattle Sounders FC of Major League Soccer.
 In January 2015, he was named head coach of the Tacoma Stars of the Major Arena Soccer League.

 Player

 High school and college

 Sawatzky grew up in the Seattle area, playing for the Highline club as a youth.
 He attended Thomas Jefferson High School in Federal Way, Washington.
 After graduating from high school, Sawatzky entered the University of Portland.
 He played for the University of Portland Pilots soccer team from 1991 to 1994, finishing his career tenth on the career scoring list.
 He graduated from Portland with a bachelor's degree in organizational communication.